earthly/earthly/docs/guides/docker-in-earthly.md

 ## Running docker-compose

 It is possible to run `docker-compose` via `WITH DOCKER`, either explicitly, simply by running the `docker-compose` tool, or implicitly, via the `--compose` flag.
-The `--compose` flag allows you to specify a Docker compose stack that needs to be brough up before the execution of the `RUN` command.
+The `--compose` flag allows you to specify a Docker compose stack that needs to be brought up before the execution of the `RUN` command.
 For example:

 ```Dockerfile
 FROM earthly/dind:alpine